Charangowdagr/my-movie-database/README.md

 ## How to Run

-To run simply type `my-movie-database` in your terminal.
+To run, simply type `my-movie-database` in your terminal.